vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. On the **File** menu, click **Save**.

 1. Optionally, take a moment to review the code.

-This app is very similar to the apps used in the earlier labs.

 #### Task 2: Run the Simulator